 Alright, like I said before.

-Your chinchilla will not bleed or have a typical period.
+Your chinchilla will not bleed or have a typical period that may come to mind.

-Chinchillas are unique in the sense that they can breed any time of the year.
+Chinchillas are unique in the sense that they can breed any time of the year but they are more prone to breed during certain months and seasons.

 Female chinchillas also have the unique abilities to throw you for a loop when it comes to being in heat.